kadamshweta11/User-Management-Module-In-Mendix/README.md

-Graphical user interface, application

-Description automatically generated

-10.Select a Excel File to import data and click Import.
+10. Select a Excel File to import data and click Import.

-11.On Import button call a microflow “Import_ExcelPage” as shown below
+11. On Import button call a microflow “Import_ExcelPage” as shown below

-Diagram
+## Diagram

-Description automatically generated

 Retrieving the user selected template from frontend and validate the selected file from user then import it to user Excel Entity then call a microflow “TDFEUTU_TransferDataFromUserExcelToUser” and pass object “Template”.

-12.Create a microflow shown below:
+12. Create a microflow shown below: